MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdicreatedevregkeyw.md

 The name of an INF <i>DDInstall</i> section in the INF file specified by <i>InfHandle</i>.
 This section is executed for the newly created key.
 This parameter is optional and can be <b>NULL</b>.
 If this parameter is specified, <i>InfHandle</i> must be specified as well.

-##### - Scope.DICS_FLAG_GLOBAL

-Create a key to store global configuration information.
-This information is not specific to a particular hardware profile.
-On NT-based operating systems this creates a key that is rooted at <b>HKEY_LOCAL_MACHINE</b>.
-The exact key opened depends on the value of the <i>KeyType</i> parameter.

-##### - Scope.DICS_FLAG_CONFIGSPECIFIC

-Create a key to store hardware profile-specific configuration information.
-This key is rooted at one of the hardware-profile specific branches, instead of <b>HKEY_LOCAL_MACHINE</b>.

 ##### - KeyType.DIREG_DEV

 Create a <a href="https://msdn.microsoft.com/3be5c842-d1b6-4c34-8990-e23e2d08dd23">hardware key</a> for the device.